A new resonance-like feature in the outer disc of the Milky Way: Signature of an outer resonance

 \subsection{Kinematics of the RGB \& RVS samples}

 The Cepheid sample have revealed an interesting feature in the \lz{} distribution in \autoref{fig:cepheid_angmom_kde}, suggesting the presence of a resonance.
 We now turn to the \rvs{} \& \rgb{} datasets to gain a many-fold increase in density (from 1000s to millions of stars), allowing us to explore the distribution in action space where we expect to see more clearly the signature of resonances.
 In \autoref{fig:actions_rvs_rgb_dens}, we plot the distribution of the two datasets in the ($\sqrt{J_{R}}$, \lz{}) plane for the four different axisymmetric potentials listed in \autoref{sec:data_methods}.
-We normalise both axes by the z-component of angular momentum at the Sun, \lsun{}$=2081.6$ \kmskpc{}.
+We normalise both axes by the z-component of angular momentum at the Sun, \lsun{}$=2081.6$ \lzunit.
 We recover the large scale diagonal features (ridges) seen in this space by T21.
 (Unlike T21 we choose to present our results using $\sqrt{J_{R}}$ and not ${J_{R}}$ itself, as it enhances the features slightly.)
 The \rvs{} sample, being dominated by nearby bright stars, shows a high concentration near \lsun{}.
 The \rgb{} distribution is comparatively diffuse, while retaining most of the ridge features.
 We also note that while there are subtle differences between the individual potentials, overall these map similar features.
-In this regard, the \bovypot{} seems to be least consistent with the other three potentials.
+In this regard, the \bovypot{} seems to be least consistent with the other two potentials.
+We think this is due to the difference in the circular velocity normalisation between the potentials.
+In particular, a group of stars that rotate close to the circular velocity of a chosen potential, will be on near-circular orbits and thus have lower \jr{}.
+Since, the circular velocity in the \bovypot{} is about 220 \kms{}, while in the other two it is around 230 \kms{}, this would explain the vertical shift to lower \jr{} in \bovypot{}.